MuhammadAhsaanAbbasi/complete-langchain/readme.md

 # Langchain Course Repository

 Welcome to the **Langchain Course** repository!
-This repository contains code samples, exercises, and resources designed to help you get started with Langchain, a powerful Python library for building applications that interact with language models like GPT-3, GPT-4, and others.
+This repository contains code samples, exercises, and resources designed to help you get started with Langchain, a powerful Python library for building applications that interact with language models like GPT-4, GPT-4o, llama-3.1 & others.

 ## Overview